-- Notice: DHCP on/off, each change of this setting will result in a restart of the NTP server! - Notice: For the operation of a Multicast communication (NTP and Time Zone Server) the configuration of a gateway is mandatory.
+Notice: DHCP on/off, each change of this setting will result in a restart of the NTP server!

+Notice: For the operation of a Multicast communication (NTP and Time Zone address can be used.

+Server) the configuration of a gateway is mandatory.
 The gateway can be set manually or by using DHCP.
-If no gateway is available, the own IP address can be used. - Notice: Only one DNS server should be configured (IPv4 or IPv6). - Notice: Modifications to the network must be coordinated with the network administrator!
+If no gateway is available, the own IP administrator!

+Notice: Only one DNS server should be configured (IPv4 or IPv6).

+Notice: Modifications to the network must be coordinated with the network